adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 While I was at it I added the AssertJ Core Library to the Maven dependencies. assertThat(...)... sounds more like BDD than standard JUnit assert-Statements.

-If you run now the Cucumber tests or Maven build, the test execution will fail, because no REST controller offers a proper endpoint.
+If now you run the Cucumber tests or Maven build, the test execution will fail, because no REST controller offers a proper endpoint.
 Now we have a test which fails for the right reason:
 ```
 [ERROR] Collect Thought  Time elapsed: 0.248 s  <<< ERROR!
 org.apache.http.conn.HttpHostConnectException: Connect to localhost:8080 [localhost/127.0.0.1, localhost/0:0:0:0:0:0:0:1] failed: Connection refused: connect
 Caused by: java.net.ConnectException: Connection refused: connect
 ```
-The reason why our test fails is because there is no REST endpoint listining where we expect it.
+The reason our test fails is because there is no REST endpoint listining where we expect it.

 This means we can finally write production code (src/main/java/de/adesso/thalheim/gtd/controller/InboxController.java):
 ```